dwoodshc/shortcut-search-app/README.md

    npm install
    ```

+3. Configuration:
-3. Configuration is stored in browser localStorage:
+   - All configuration is stored in browser localStorage (client-side)
-   - On first launch, the app will automatically migrate any existing configuration from `.env`, `shortcut.yml`, and `epics.yml` files to localStorage
-   - After migration, all settings are managed through the app's built-in interface
+   - Settings are managed through the app's built-in interface
    - No manual file editing is required

-4. First-time setup:
-   - Launch the app and enter your Shortcut API token when prompted
-   - Set your Shortcut workspace URL
-   - Select a workflow from your workspace
-   - Configure epics to track using the "Edit Epic List" option

-5. Data migration:
-   - If you have existing configuration files (`.env`, `shortcut.yml`, `epics.yml`), they will be automatically migrated to localStorage on first load
-   - After migration, you can safely archive or delete the old configuration files
-   - All future changes are saved to browser localStorage only
+   - Use Export/Import feature for backup and portability

 ## Running the Application